The Bankrate promise

-- And, if applicable, have you established a college fund for your children?
+- If applicable, have you established a college fund for your children?

-If all of these boxes can be checked, then buyers are likely in a safe position to consider a vacation home, Hill says.
+If you can check all of these boxes, you might be in a safer position to consider buying a vacation home, Hill says.

-Like any loan, banks will consider whether your income is sufficient to pay your costs, says Judith Corprew, executive vice president and financial literacy program director at Patriot Bank, N.A.
-Be prepared to have your credit report reviewed, as well as income, employment history and assets.
+As with any loan, banks will consider whether your income is sufficient to pay your costs, says Judith Corprew, executive vice president and chief compliance and risk officer at Patriot Bank in Stamford, Connecticut.
+Be prepared to have your credit report reviewed, as well as income, employment history, assets — and debts.

-Consolidating outstanding credit card or other high-interest debt into a lower payment, using a HELOC or other low-interest products, can help your financial picture look better to lenders, says John Sweeney, head of wealth and asset management at Figure Technologies.
+Consolidating outstanding credit card or other high-interest debt into a lower payment, using a HELOC or other low-interest products can help your financial picture look better to lenders, says John Sweeney, founder and managing partner at Momentum Capital Partners in Boston.

-The old saying “familiarity breeds contempt” can be applied to vacation homes, for some folks.
 After 10 summers in Clearwater Beach, the appeal of warm Gulf waters might give way to the annoyance (and cost) of hurricane season.
-Likewise, a 10-hour scenic drive to a mountain cabin can quickly transform into a burdensome schlep after a few years.
+Likewise, a 10-hour scenic drive to a mountain cabin can quickly transform into a burdensome schlep after a while.

-The point is: do you want to get stuck in one place for the long-term?
+The point is: Do you want to get stuck vacationing in one place for the long term?

 Collecting rent money can be a smart way to subsidize your vacation property.
-However, there are laws that you should be aware of before you buy.
-Keep in mind, laws vary by state, city and even neighborhood — so what’s good for one community, might not be allowed in another.
+However, there are laws that you should know before you buy.
+Keep in mind, laws vary by state, city and even neighborhood, so what works in one community, might not be allowed in another.

 For example, in New York City, Airbnb is illegal unless the permanent resident is living in the apartment or the apartment is being rented out for more than 30 days.